Why Does Snowball Want to Build a Windmill?

 - Hybrid Systems – Pair the wind turbine with a solar panel array.
 In winter, wind often outperforms solar; in summer, the panels pick up the slack.
 A smart controller can switch between sources automatically.

-- Community Funding – Crowdfund the larger installation. underline the whimsical back‑story (a snowman’s windmill) to attract attention, then present the hard data from your prototype to convince investors of its viability.
+- Community Funding – Crowdfund the larger installation. stress the whimsical back‑story (a snowman’s windmill) to attract attention, then present the hard data from your prototype to convince investors of its viability.

 Lessons Learned From Snowball’s Windmill